Lightning-AI/pytorch-lightning/docs/LightningModule/RequiredTrainerInterface.md

 def test_step(self, data_batch, batch_nb, dataloader_idx)
 ```
 **OPTIONAL**
 If you don't need to test you don't need to implement this method.
 In this step you'd normally generate examples or calculate anything of interest such as accuracy.

+When the validation_step is called, the model has been put in eval mode and PyTorch gradients have been disabled.
+At the end of validation, model goes back to training mode and gradients are enabled.

 The dict you return here will be available in the `test_end` method.